Barry Palmer (musician)

-Barry Palmer is an Australian musician, songwriter and record producer, based in Melbourne.
-Barry was a member of the band Hunters & Collectors, from 1988 to 1998.
+Barry Palmer is an Australian musician, songwriter, and record producer.
+He was a member of various bands, including Hunters & Collectors.
+He is also known for his tech entrepreneurship, in particular Weyo, which creates apps for children, and musicians' networking app Vampr, which he co-founded with Josh Simons.

-History
+Career

+Music

-Palmer began playing alongside his brother Craig Palmer and bluesman Chris Wilson in popular R&B band The Sole Twisters.
-He came to prominence as guitarist and songwriter for indie darlings, Harem Scarem and Crown of Thorns, later joining one of Australia's truly iconic bands Hunters & Collectors in 1989.
+Barry Palmer began playing alongside his brother Craig Palmer and bluesman Chris Wilson in popular R&B band The Sole Twisters.
+He came to prominence as guitarist and songwriter for indie rock band Harem Scarem and Crown of Thorns, joining Hunters & Collectors in 1989.

-In 2005 he was the subject of a documentary series The Hit Game on ABC television, which showed him producing and developing four unsigned artists: Deepface who were later signed to Fly Records (a division of JJJ); Belinda-Lee Reid (ex-Lash) who was later signed to a substantial deal; Vanessa Morefea who later signed to Instant Karma in the UK; and finally the Wolfgramm sisters, who have toured with Jet and the Countdown series.
+In 2005 he was the subject of a documentary series The Hit Game on ABC Television, which showed him producing and developing four unsigned artists: Deepface; Belinda-Lee Reid (ex-Lash); Vanessa Morefea; and the Wolfgramm sisters.

-Palmer toured the globe and Australia for many years with Hunters & Collectors, the band selling over one million albums in their home territory and along the way writing and performing songs that have become a part of the Australian musical and cultural landscape.
-In recognition of their status within the Australian music community and their contribution to Australian music, 2005 saw Hunters & Collectors inaugurated into the ARIA Hall of Fame.
-Whilst still in Hunters & Collectors, Palmer formed Deadstar with Caroline Kennedy – releasing three albums to critical acclaim and radio success.
-From their first indie hits, such as "Going Down" and "Don't It Get You Down", to later pop songs like "Deeperwater" and "Run Baby Run", the band toured Australia and the UK until disbanding in 2001.
+Palmer toured the world and Australia for many years with Hunters & Collectors.
+In 2005 the band was inducted into the ARIA Hall of Fame.
+While still in Hunters & Collectors, Palmer formed Deadstar with Caroline Kennedy, From their first indie hits, such as "Going Down" and "Don't It Get You Down", to later pop songs like "Deeperwater" and "Run Baby Run", the band toured Australia and the UK until disbanding in 2001.

-Palmer started his own 360º music production company and label, Gigantically Small in 2008 and co-wrote with, produced and worked with some of Australia's finest young artists.

-2012 saw Palmer transitioning to mobile technology, co-founding a global tech start-up, Soundhalo, with his son Declan.
-Soundhalo is a real-time live concert HD video delivery mobile application, launched with artists such as Alt J and Thom York's Atoms For Peace.

-Baz has since launched two more global tech start-ups including Weyo and more recently Vampr (musician social-professional network named by Fast Company in their Most Innovative Companies list 2022) with co-founder Josh Simons.
-Vampr was acquired by ASX listed Vinyl Group in June 2023.

-Hunters & Collectors reformed in 2013 for the AFL Grand Final performance followed by a run of shows around Australia in 2014, that saw the band also play support slots with Bruce Springsteen and The Rolling Stones.
+Hunters & Collectors reformed in 2013 for the AFL Grand Final performance, followed by a run of shows around Australia in 2014 that saw the band also play support slots with Bruce Springsteen and The Rolling Stones.